 From sunrise until just before sunset, daily.

 Entry Fees and Charges

-Foreigners are charged 500 rupees each to enter the Western group of temples, while Indians pay 30 rupees.
+Ticket prices increased in August 2018.
+Foreigners are now charged 600 rupees each to enter the Western group of temples, while Indians pay 40 rupees.

 The other temples are free.
 Children younger than 15 years are also free.

 Sound and Light Show

 There's a sound and light show, narrated by the Bollywood icon Amitabh Bachchan, every evening at the Western group of temples.
 Tickets can be purchased an hour or two in advance from the counter there.
 Shows are in Hindi and English, with tickets for the English show priced higher.

 While the Western group of temples (the main group) is situated near many hotels, the Eastern group is a few kilometers away in another village.
 Hiring a bicycle is a popular way of traveling between the two and there are stalls near the main temple complex.